Tautphaus Park: Funland at the Zoo

 After the lake was abandoned in 1947, Funland was created by Western Amusement Company made up of Dr. G. B. Crabtree, Joe Gesas and Brad Minor who promised the city two fully operational carnival rides and a concession stand in the former dressing room that was used for lake swimming.
 Besides the original merry go round, Funland consisted of a ferris wheel, octopus ride, train ride and a swing ride with planes made out of salvaged supplemental fuel tanks from B-17 bombers.
 The ferris wheel stands out among the rides.
 Known as the Eli Wheel, it was designed by the Eli Bridge Company and installed in the late 1940s - early 1950s.
 Miniature golf was added later.

 Funland was sold to Leo Larsen and his family who owned and operated it for more than 50 years.
 It nearly closed in 2000, but Ann Rehnberg bought and operated it until it was sold to the city in 2019.

-Funland was restored and re-opened in 2023 to bring back the history and nostalgia, while also providing a safe and enjoyable experience for young and old.
+Funland was restored and re-opened in 2023.